 Each year since 2015, Save the Children’s Youth Ambassadors program has given four young people aged between 14 and 17 the opportunity and support to take their places at the forefront of Australian life.

-They help Save the Children reach its goal of working to uphold, promote and protect children's rights, and are encouraged to focus on what impacts them the most.
+They help Save the Children reach our goal of working to uphold, promote and protect children's rights, and are encouraged to focus on what impacts them most.